ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 Contrary to the C++ development, using MicroPython is like a breath of fresh air.
 I'm not the biggest fan of regular Python but using MicroPython for simple microcontroller programming, has in my opinion, made it a lot easier.
+Another big plus of Python based development is having a REPL available.
+It allows you to write and execute code on the fly, which allows for easier development and testing something quickly.

 ### Preparing the board